August 13, 2018

 It’s a Training Opportunity

 Walking your dog can be a great time to work on training.
 Try out new commands and carry some treats or his favorite toy as a reward.
 While out and about, take the opportunity to practice heeling.
-For a more hands-on experience, participants in Rover-Time Collar Club receive tips related to leash training and other techniques taught by a professional trainer.
+For a more hands-on experience, participants in Rover-Time Collar Club receive tips related to leash training and other techniques.

 So, what are you waiting for?
 Get outside and walk your pooch!

 AND JOIN US FOR COLLAR CLUB!
-At the walks we’ll have pet professionals on hand to help you problem solve your dog walking headaches.
+Our second session is on Saturday, July 24th.
+We will be giving tips and tricks to help you problem solve your dog walking headaches.
 You’ll also meet new friends and dog-loving neighbors!